What is fasting?

 Fasting in the Bible

 Fasting was an expected spiritual discipline in both the Old and New Testament.
+In fact, we see examples of fasting in the Bible from several significant biblical figures.
 Moses, for example, fasted at least two recorded 40-days periods (Deuteronomy 9:18-19, Exodus 34:28).
 Jesus also fasted for 40 days and nights (Matthew 4:2).

 If 40 days seems like an impossible amount of time to survive without sustenance, that’s because without divine intervention, it is.
 (Humans can only last about three days without water.)
 But biblical fasting didn’t usually mean going without food or drink 24/7.
 The Jewish custom was to fast during the day but eat and drink as soon as it was dark.